JonPiniesEcheguren/JonPiniesEcheguren/README.md

-# WHO AM I?
+# ABOUT ME
 My name is Jon Pinies, and I am a Cloud Computing Development student at Escuela de Organización Industrial (EOI).
 I believe my strengths lie in analytical thinking, problem-solving and teamwork.
 I am a native Spanish and Basque speaker, and I am fluent in English.
 I enjoy travelling and discovering new cultures, and my biggest hobby is doing and watching sports.
+Certifications:
+* AZ-900T01: Microsoft Azure Fundamentals
+* AZ-204: Developing Solutions for Microsoft Azure
+* PL-100 Microsoft Power Platform App Maker
-# WHAT IS MY PROFESSIONAL EXPERIENCE?
+# PROFESSIONAL EXPERIENCE
 ## Embassy of Spain in the Netherlands
 *January 2022 – December 2022 | The Hague, The Netherlands*